William C. Shiel Jr., MD, FACP, FACR

 Scleroderma can be classified in terms of the degree and location of the skin and organ involvement.
 Accordingly, scleroderma has been categorized into two major groups, localized scleroderma and systemic sclerosis.
 Systemic sclerosis is further subdivided into either diffuse or limited forms based on the location and extent of skin involvement.

 Localized scleroderma skin changes are in isolated areas, either as morphea patches or linear scleroderma.
 Morphea is scleroderma that is localized to a patchy area of the skin that becomes hardened and slightly pigmented.
 Sometimes morphea can cause multiple lesions in the skin.
-Morphea is not associated with disease elsewhere within the body.
+Morphea is not associated with disease elsewhere within the body, only in the involved skin areas.
 Linear scleroderma is scleroderma that is localized usually to a lower extremity, frequently presenting as a strip of hardening skin down the leg of a child.
 Linear scleroderma in children can stunt bone growth of the affected limb.
 Sometimes linear scleroderma is associated with a "satellite" area of a patch of localized scleroderma skin, such as on the abdomen.

+The widespread type of scleroderma tends to involve internal organs in addition to the skin.
+This type, called systemic sclerosis, is subcategorized by the extent of skin involvement as either diffuse or limited.
 The diffuse form of scleroderma (diffuse systemic sclerosis) involves symmetric thickening of skin of the extremities, face, and trunk (chest, back, abdomen, or flanks) that can rapidly progress to hardening after an early inflammatory phase.
 Organ disease can occur early on and be serious and significantly decrease life expectancy.
 Organs affected include the esophagus, bowels, and scarring (fibrosis) of the lungs, heart, and kidneys.
-High blood pressure can be a troublesome side effect and can lead to kidney failure (renal crisis).
+High blood pressure can be troublesome and can lead to kidney failure (renal crisis).

 C...Calcinosis refers to the formation of tiny deposits of calcium in the skin.
 This is seen as hard whitish areas in the superficial skin, commonly overlying the elbows, knees, or fingers.
 These firm deposits can be tender, can become infected, and can fall off spontaneously or require surgical removal.
 This is the least common of the CREST scleroderma variant features.